The Clear Skin Smoothie for Acne, Eczema and Anti-Aging

 This herb is far too nutritious to be a garnish and brings a lot of health benefits when eaten regularly.
 Crushed up parsley can even be made into an effective external facial treatment for acne, dark spots and discolored skin.
-It also works wonders for dark circles under the eyes.

 Not just for your eyes, carrots contain very high levels of antioxidant carotenoids that protect your skin cells from free radical damage that leads to skin aging.
 The nutrition found in carrots is also beneficial to your liver, the main organ of detoxification.